jayjay-05/FidgieQlickr/README.md

 ```

 After manipulating the timestamps into a more usuable form, the `Slider Position` Graph was plotted.
-The results produced was essentiallys a `time-displacement graph` of the slider.
+The results produced was essentially a `time-displacement graph` of the slider.
 By taking the derivative of this graph, the speed of the slider was calculated as time went on.
 This data will be presented to the users in a more visually appealing manner.

 ```matlab
 % Create a plot of slider location on a scale of 1-10